sidXpro/Universe/README.md

 project containg the web interface code

-Make sure the landing page must be as same as figure provided "Landing Page.png" must have npm and python installed
+Make sure the landing page must be as same as in the figure provided "Landing Page.png" must have npm and python installed

 ![Solar System Simulation](LandingPage.png)